Limaye

 In the past, several Limayes were royalty in the Maratha court.
 The Limaye family maintains an intergenerational history book, the Limaye Kulavrittanta.
 It is published regularly in Marathi using the Devnagiri script.

+The Chitpavan Brahmins story of shipwrecked people is similar to the legendary arrival of Bene Israel Jews in the Raigad district.
+The word "Limaye" actually means "a sailor" in Hebrew "לימאי", which could lend credence to this hypothesis.